Divorce & Relocation in Centennial

 In the state of Colorado, when you are looking to relocate your child, it is referred to as “removal from Colorado.”
 Today’s society has become significantly more mobile over the years and this issue of relocation has become more prominent in family law cases.
 Relocation cases can be filed by either party.

-Whether you are the relocating parent seeking modification to the current child custody agreement or you are attempting to prevent the proposed relocation, a Denver family attorney at Jones Law Firm, PC can help.
+Whether you are the relocating parent seeking modification to the current child custody agreement or you are attempting to prevent the proposed relocation, a Centennial family attorney at Jones Law Firm, PC can help.
 Any court will tell you that with these cases, they will always rule in favor of the child’s best interests.
 Every state, however, differs on the matter of who has the burden to prove that the relocation is for the best.
 The outcome of the case could vary depending on whether it is the custodial or non-custodial parent who has the burden of proof.

 Parental Relocation & Child Custody Law